SynBioDex/SbolStandardWebsite/content/community-governance/_index.md

 * Thomas Gorochowski, University of Bristol
 * Goksel Misirli, Keele University
 * Chris Myers, University of Utah
-* Ernst Oberortner, DOE Joint Genome Institute (JGI)
-* Timothy Rudge, Pontificia Universidad Católica de Chile
+* Timothy Rudge, Newcastle University, UK
 * Herbert Sauro, University of Washington
 * Anil Wipat, Newcastle University

+Past SBOL Steering Committee Members (listed alphabetically):
+* Ernst Oberortner, Takara Bio, USA

 The SBOL chair has also organized an international advisory panel comprising a range of experts in standards and synthetic biology.
 The panel will provide an external perspective for SBOL, with advice on how SBOL can grow to meet the needs of the wider community.